BBC pays Diana’s private secretary ‘substantial sum’ over Bashir Panorama interview

 In the interview, Princess Diana spoke publicly about her marriage with Prince Charles and famously said: “There were three of us in this marriage, so it was a bit crowded.”

-Bashir was in “serious breach” of the BBC’s producer guidelines when he faked bank statements and showed them to Earl Spencer to gain access to the princess in 1995, the report said.
+Bashir was in “serious breach” of BBC guidelines when he faked bank statements and showed them to Earl Spencer to gain access to the princess in 1995, the report said.

 In a statement today, the broadcaster said: “The BBC accepts and acknowledges that serious harm was caused to Commander Jephson as a result of the circumstances in which the 1995 interview with Diana, Princess of Wales was obtained, which have become apparent as a result of the Dyson Report.